The Smallest Particle Of An Element Is

 Protons are fundamental particles found in the nucleus of every atom.
 Each proton:

-To give you an idea, all atoms with six protons are carbon atoms, regardless of the number of neutrons or electrons.
+As an example, all atoms with six protons are carbon atoms, regardless of the number of neutrons or electrons.

 Neutrons